 - Decision making – learning to make rational, healthy decisions - realising that everyone is human and makes mistakes, learning to forgive ourselves when we make mistakes.

 - Early warning signs of an abusive relationship and the tactics that can be used.

 - Impact of abuse on women and their families.

-- Why it is so hard to leave.
+- Why it is so hard to leave an abusive relationship.

 - Assertiveness training, learning to adopt assertive behaviours.

 - Planning/setting realistic, achievable goals to move forwards – using rational thinking rather than emotional thinking.